MDW Plans?: Celebrity Stylist Ade Samuel Reveals How You Can Throw The Summer’s Hottest Party

 Ingredients:

-1 ½ ounce Coconut Berry Red Bull
+1 ½ ounce Red Bull Summer Edition Coconut Berry

 ½ ounce ginger simple syrup